activecm/espy/README.md

 ---

-Espy collects Microsoft Sysmon network events in Elastic ECS format and adapts it for use with other tools.
+Espy collects Microsoft Sysmon network and DNS events in Elastic ECS format and adapts it for use with other tools.
 Currently, Espy supports converting Sysmon network connection events into Zeek TSV entries.